This is the second post in a 3-part series exploring the titular question: why does patriarchy persist? A reminder of the rough structure:

 Women are socially conditioned to give up their freedom in exchange for belonging; men sacrifice belonging for their independence (generalizing, of course).
 It’s a Sophie’s choice: what each of us deeply wants—and needs—is the integration of both.
 To bridge the false binary; Arnina calls this the star of life:

 Yes please!
-In the fourth post I’ll discuss how we can live into that star.
+In the final post I’ll discuss how we can live into that star.

 III.
 Patriarchy shames each of us for desiring what we cannot have, and punishes us for trying to get it.